The Atheist Bible, CC-BY Fabian M. Suchanek

 In the “Cusco School” in Peru, Indigenous artists were forced to copy postcards with Christian motives (bottom right).Picture taken in the Museo Pedro de Osma in Lima, Peru

-Humanists remark that religious cultural contributions are so prevalent because all other contributions were suppressed for a long time of history.
-In the Christian world, activities outside the religious frame were for a long time either unpopular or dangerous or both.
-It is thus not surprising that any artwork, and any expression of thought that we see from places dominated by Christianity follows Christian leitmotifs.
-Therefore, we cannot credit the religion with these contributions to culture.
-On the contrary, we have to blame the religion for suppressing all non-religious contributions.
-The result of this suppression is deplorable, as we have argued before: Most artworks from Christian Medieval times focus exclusively on Biblical stories, with Jesus' death being a particularly popular (and ultimately repulsive) motive.
-There are hardly any depictions of the beauty of nature, for example.
-All expressions of femininity were channeled onto the virgin Mary and other puritanical women — what a loss!
+Humanists remark that religious cultural contributions are so prevalent because all other contributions were historically suppressed.
+In the Christian world, for example, activities outside the religious framework were, for a long time, either unpopular or dangerous or both.
+It is thus not surprising that all artwork and expression of thought from places dominated by Christianity follows Christian leitmotifs.
+However, we cannot credit Christianity with these cultural contributions.
+Instead, we should hold the religion accountable for suppressing all non-religious contributions.
+The result of this suppression is deplorable, as we have argued before: Most artworks from the Middle Ages focus exclusively on Biblical stories, with Jesus' death being a particularly popular (but actually quite repulsive) motif.
+In contrast, there are hardly any depictions of the beauty of nature, for example, and all expressions of femininity were channeled into the Virgin Mary and other puritanical women — what a loss!

 The situation in Muslim lands was not much better.
 All historical interpretations of Islam condemned apostates to death.
-Hence, all artwork had to happen necessarily inside the frame given by the religion.
-And this frame was even more restrictive than Christianity’s: due to Islam’s prohibition to draw people or nature, artists were restricted to the use of stylized plants or geometrical forms37.
-Thus, Islamic art concentrated almost exclusively on patterns, geometric forms, and calligraphy of Quranic verses.
+Hence, all artwork took place within the framework given by the religion.
+And this framework was even more restrictive than Christianity’s: Due to Islam’s rejection of idolatry, it was prohibited to draw people or nature58.
+Thus, Islamic art concentrated (and still largely concentrates) almost exclusively on patterns, stylized plants, geometric forms, and the calligraphy of Quranic verses.
 No portraits of people; no drawing of landscapes, villages, or families; no caricatures and not even comic strips.
 The performing arts, likewise, did not find large-scale acceptance in Islamic culture.
-Islam took a very dim view on theater plays and dancing shows — mainly because women, leading a life of seclusion, could not play an active part in them38.
-Traditional interpretations of Islam prohibited (and still prohibit) music and singing altogether, except for religious purposes39, as stipulated by the Sharia[Reliance of the Traveler: r40].
-Expressions of female beauty were, and to a large degree still are4041, unwelcome in public in many Muslim countries.
+The religion took a very dim view on theater plays and dancing shows — mainly because women, leading a life of seclusion, could not play an active part in them59.
+Traditional interpretations of Islam prohibited (and still prohibit) music and singing altogether, except for religious purposes60, as stipulated by the Sharia[Reliance of the Traveler: r40].
+Likewise, expressions of female beauty were, and to a large degree still are6162, unwelcome in public in many Muslim countries.
 So no female beauty, no music, no dancing, no theater, and no paintings of nature or people — how can one celebrate such restrictions as an advancement of culture?

-All of this is not to say that there is no noteworthy Christian or Muslim cultural contributions at all.
-Cathedrals and mosques, for example, belong to the finest architecture we have today.
-Furthermore, religion remains an important source of inspiration — for composers, for painters, for architects, and for philosophers alike.
+All of this is not to say that there are no noteworthy Christian or Muslim cultural contributions.
+Cathedrals and mosques, for example, remain some of the finest architectural feats.
+Furthermore, religion continues to be an important source of inspiration for composers, painters, architects, and philosophers alike.
 This inspiration may even reach atheists, as the present book testifies.
 Religion has thus not lost its inspirational force.
 It has just lost its exclusive claim to it.

 In a world without religion, Michaelangelo might have been free to paint something more interesting.